integreat-io/integreat-adapter-form/README.md

 when sending _to_ a service, and decoded back to JS data coming _from_ a service.

+Arrays are serialized to several keys postfixed with brackets `'[]'`.
+When normalizing keys postfixed with brackets, the brackets are removed and the value of all keys with the same name, are joined into one array in the order they appear.

 The adapter has no options.

 ### Form transformer